Last updated: March 12, 2026

 Characteristics of a Long Legged Doji

-• Very small or no real body: The opening and closing prices must be within a tiny fraction (typically less than 5%) of the session’s total range.
-This is the definition of true equilibrium.
+• Very small or no real body: The opening and closing prices should be within a tiny fraction (typically less than 5%) of the session’s total range.

-• Long wicks both up and down: The shadows must be substantially larger than those of surrounding candlesticks and relatively balanced in length.
-Perfect balance is rare, but the imbalance should not be severe enough to reclassify it as a Dragonfly or Gravestone Doji.
+• Long wicks both up and down: The shadows must be substantially larger than those of surrounding candlesticks and relatively balanced.

 4. What the Long Legged Doji Pattern Means in Trading